Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning: DISCUSSION

 \section{DISCUSSION}

 This paper studies the opportunities for strongly local quadratic and $p$-norm diffusions in the context of local clustering and semi-supervised learning.

 One of the distinct challenges we encountered in preparing this manuscript was comparing against the ideas of others.
 Clique expansions are often problematic because they can involve quadratic memory for each hyperedge if used simplistically.
 For running the baseline ACL PageRank diffusion on the clique expansion, we were able to use the \emph{linear} nature of this algorithm to implicitly model the clique expansion without realizing the actual graph in memory.
 (We lack space to describe this though.)
 For others the results were less encouraging.
-We were unable to run the HG-CRD method~\cite{Ibrahim-preprint-hocrd} on the Yelp experiment due to the large result size of the cluster we sought.
-(We terminated the method after hours of runtime compared with seconds for the other methods.)
-Likewise, we were unable to set integration parameters for the Euler scheme employed by QHPR~\cite{takai2020hypergraph} to produce meaningful results in \S\ref{sec:exp}.
+We, for instance, were unable to set integration parameters for the Euler scheme employed by QHPR~\cite{takai2020hypergraph} to produce meaningful results in \S\ref{sec:exp}.

 Consequently, we wish to discuss the parameters of our method and why they are reasonably easy to set.
-The parameters $\gamma$ and $\kappa$ both control the size of the result.
-Roughly, $\gamma$ corresponds to how much the diffusion is allowed to spread from the seed vertices and $\kappa$ corresponds with how aggressively we \emph{sparsify} the diffusion.
-To get a bigger result, then, set $\gamma$ a little bit smaller, and $\kappa$ a little bit smaller.
+The values $\gamma$ and $\kappa$ both control the size of the result.
+Roughly, $\gamma$ corresponds to how much the diffusion is allowed to spread from the seed vertices and $\kappa$ controls how aggressively we \emph{sparsify} the diffusion.
+To get a bigger result, then, set $\gamma$ or $\kappa$ a little bit smaller.
 The value of $\rho$ corresponds only to how much one of our solutions can differ from the \emph{unique} solution of~\eqref{hypergraph-2-norm-cut}.
 Fixing $\rho=0.5$ is fine for empirical studies unless the goal is to compare against other strategies to solve that same equation.
 The final parameter is $\delta$, which interpolates between the \emph{all-or-nothing} penalty and the \emph{cardinality} penalty as discussed in \S\ref{sec:lhpr}.
-This can be chosen based on an experiment as we did here, or by exploring a few small choices between $\delta=1$ and half the largest hyperedge size.
+This can be chosen based on an experiment as we did here, or by exploring a few small choices between $1$ and half the largest hyperedge size.

 In closing, \emph{flow-based} algorithms have often been explained or used as \emph{refinement} operations to the clusters produced by spectral methods~\cite{Lang2005-spectral-weaknesses} as in LH-2.0+flow.
 As a final demonstration of this usage on the Yelp experiment from \S\ref{sec:intro}, we have precision, recall, and F1 result of $0.87, 0.998, 0.93$, respectively, which demonstrates how these techniques may be easily combined to even more accurately find target clusters.